brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Positive disaggregation deals with this situation as follows:

  1. Spine-2 knows that its link to leaf-3 is still up.
 Spine-2 concludes: "I can still reach leaf-3.
-If anyone wants to send traffic to leaf-3, they can safely give it to me, and I will deliver it to leaf-3."
+If anyone wants to send traffic to any of the prefixes advertised by leaf-3, they can safely give it to me, and I will deliver it to leaf-3."
+    Note that _the prefixes advertised by leaf-3_ includes any hosts that are conncected to leaf-3 as well as overlay tunnel end-points that terminate on leaf-3.

  2. Spine-2 also knows that the link from spine-1 to leaf-3 is down.
 How does spine-2 know this?
     Because spine-2 can see the South-Node-TIE from spine-1 (it is reflected by the leaf nodes) which contains spine-1's adjacencies.
 Spine-2 conludes: "Spine-1 cannot reach leaf-3.
 If anyone